robric/wiki-contrail-controller/TTL-configuration-for-analytics-data.md

 * analytics_flowdata_ttl -- ttl for flow data,
 * analytics_data_ttl -- for messages and object logs

-TTL is specified in number of hours and a typical configuration could be analytics_data_ttl=48
+TTL is specified in number of hours and a typical configuration in /etc/contrail/contrail-collector.conf could be analytics_data_ttl=48
 analytics_config_audit_ttl=168
 analytics_statistics_ttl=24